DOs and DONTs

 DONTs

-Column-level lineage will not be 100% accurate because that would require metadata information.
-However, there’s no unified metadata service for all kinds of SQL systems.
-For the moment, in column-level lineage, column-to-table resolution is conducted in a best-effort way, meaning we only provide possible table candidates for situation like
+• Column-level lineage will not be 100% accurate because that would require metadata information.
+It’s optional for user to leverage MetaDataProvider functionality so sqllineage can query metadata when analyzing.
+If not provided, column-to-table resolution will be conducted in a best-effort way, meaning we only provide possible table candidates for situation like select * or select col from tab1 join tab2.

 Static Code Analysis Approach Explained